Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Conclusion

-So far, these results applied to finite-dimensional parameter spaces only.
-In this work we have derived optimal low-rank approximations to the posterior covariance, posterior mean, and entire posterior distribution, on possibly infinite-dimensional parameter spaces, thereby generalising the conclusions of \cite{Spantini2015}.
-The resulting posterior approximations are equivalent with the exact posterior distribution.
-Moreover, the optimal low-rank updates for the covariance and mean share the property with the exact updates that their range lies in $\ran{\mathcal{C}_\pos}$.
-We have shown that the posterior covariance approximations are optimal for a class of losses which includes the KL divergence, the reverse KL divergence, the Hellinger metric and the R\'enyi divergences.
-The constructed low-rank approximation of the mean is optimal for the reverse KL divergence and the R\'enyi divergences, and the low-rank approximation of the mean and covariance jointly is optimal for the reverse KL divergence.
-Furthermore, we have shown that the operator pencils which proved central in the finite-dimensional analysis, are both equivalent representations of the Hilbert--Schmidt operator appearing in the Feldman--Hajek theorem which quantifies similarity of Gaussian measures.
-It is therefore this operator that is central to the reduction of the posterior distribution for linear Gaussian inverse problems.
+In this work we have formulated the low-rank posterior covariance approximation problem on possibly infinite-dimensional separable Hilbert spaces.
+We solved this problem and derived the optimal low-rank approximations to the posterior covariance in \Cref{thm:opt_covariance_and_precision}.
+Equivalent conditions for its uniqueness are also given.
+This builds upon the finite-dimensional conclusions of \cite[Section 2 and 3]{Spantini2015} for posterior covariance approximation.
+The resulting posterior approximation, obtained by replacing the covariance with the optimal low-rank approximation and by keeping the mean fixed, is equivalent to the exact posterior distribution, and we have shown exactly which low-rank updates of the prior covariance and precision satisfy this equivalence property in \Cref{lemma:properties_equivalence} and \Cref{prop:range_of_K}.
+Furthermore, the posterior covariance approximations are optimal for a class of losses which includes the forward and reverse KL divergences, the Hellinger metric, the Amari $\alpha$-divergences for $\alpha\in(0,1)$ and the R\'enyi divergences.
+Finally, we have shown in \Cref{prop:bayesian_feldman_hajek} that the operator pencils which proved central in the finite-dimensional analysis, are equivalent representations of the Hilbert--Schmidt operator appearing in the Feldman--Hajek theorem which quantifies similarity of Gaussian measures.
+For linear Gaussian inverse problems, it is therefore this operator that is central to the approximation of the posterior covariance as a low-rank update of the prior covariance.
+This observation is consistent with the fact that the Hilbert--Schmidt operator in the Feldman--Hajek theorem quantifies the similarity of the Gaussian prior and exact posterior.

-Finally, the low-rank approximations constructed in this work, which have been proven to be optimal in various measures of divergence, may provide a basis for the development of computationally efficient approximation of certain linear Gaussian problems, such as Gaussian Process Regression, and for optimal approximation of nonlinear nonparametric inverse problems.
+The low-rank approximations constructed in this work provide a basis for showing the consistency of optimal low-rank covariance approximations in discretised versions of linear inverse problems.
+Furthermore, these approximations may be useful for the development of computationally efficient approximations of certain linear Gaussian problems.
+Finally, they could be used for optimal approximation of nonlinear nonparametric inverse problems.